DanielO97/flatmates-project/README.md

 # flatmates-project
-A Website with the aim to help with organising living in a shared apartment
+A Website with the aim to help with organising living in a shared apartment.